-Honda buys stake in GM Cruise self-driving unit, to invest $2 billion
+Honda takes 5.7 percent stake in GM Cruise self-driving unit

 The GM-Honda announcement extends a partnership that includes joint development of electric vehicles with hydrogen fuel cells that are expected to go on sale in 2020.
 In June, Honda also said it would buy advanced batteries from GM in a move that could significantly reduce the cost of future electric vehicles at both automakers after 2020.

-Reporting by Nick Carey in Detroit and Arunima Banerjee in Bengaluru; Additional reporting by Paul Lienert in Detroit; Editing by Steve Orlofsky
+Reporting by Nick Carey in Warren, Mich.; additional reporting by Arunima Banerjee in Bengaluru; Paul Lienert and Ben Klayman in Detroit; Editing by Steve Orlofsky